urbanityllc/axthe/readme.md

 Pug is templating you already know how to use, it is html markup tags that are self closing!
 It is a fine alternative to PHP.
 Check out pug: http://html2pug.vercel.app.
 Pug is similar to Haml or Slim, if you have not used it yet, you'll love it.

 AXthe has a convention of always(with some exceptions) naming files as index.pug.
-That means if you have 3 pages in your webapp, you need 3 folders.
+That means if you have 3 pages in your web app, you need 3 folders.
 ```
 - ./public/lading/A/index.pug
 - ./public/lading/B/index.pug